-The Association's Board is responsible for the other information, which comprises the Report of the Board.
+The association's Board is responsible for the other information, which comprises the Board's Annual Report.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.